sarasarto/Indoor-Scene-Understanding/README.md

 6. Move 'MLP_model.pt' and 'dataset_all_objects.csv' to /Indoor-Scene-Understanding/classification

-7. Install the requirements.txt in your virtual environment
+7. Install the requirements.txt in your virtual environment ***pip install -r requirements.txt
-  '''python
-  pip install -r requirements.txt
-  '''

 ## Execute the pipeline